EmmettJT/sequences_behaviour/README.md

 This repository includes:
 - A version of the task in BPOD file format (matlab/Sequence_Automated)
 - Tidied* python notebook scripts for processing BPOD output
-- Some example notebook scripts for analysis of tracking and histology data
+- An example notebook script for analysis of tracking data

 (*)These scripts are from the early years of my phd so are a little rough.
 I havent refactored them  but I have been though and tidied them - so they should be useful and readable but are not fully polished...